ibexa/documentation-developer/docs/tutorials/enterprise_beginner/2_prepare_the_landing_page.md

 ![Empty page with new layout](img/enterprise_tut_new_layout.png)

-You can now also remove the single existing block with "eZ Studio".
+You can also remove the block with "eZ Studio".
 Hover over it and select the trash icon from the menu.

-REVIEW Publish the Home Page.
+Publish the Home Page.
 You will notice that it still has some additional text information.
 This is because the looks of a Page are controller by two separate template files, and you have only prepared one of those.
 The `sidebar.html.twig` file defines how zones are organized and how content is displayed in them.
 But you also need a general template file that will be used for every Page, regardless of its layout.